Articles by Matthew Gilligan

 In particular, there is concern about companies being incorporated with offshore shareholders and directors, and then being used in criminal activities.
 A large part of the reason for this concern is that there are no restrictions on who can be a shareholder and director of a New Zealand company, and historically little has been requested in terms of identification for such people.

-If you are an offshore director of a New Zealand company and you do not have a New Zealand based director then you need to be aware of this new rule.
-Note that it is not law yet, and when it does become law there will be a six month grace period for companies that do not comply to get their affairs in order.
-We will keep you posted, but in the meantime if you have any questions or concerns, please contact us at GRA.
+If you are an offshore director of a New Zealand company and you do not have a New Zealand-based director, then you need to be aware of this new rule.
+Note that it is not law yet, and when it does become law there will be a six-month grace period for companies that do not comply to get their affairs in order.
+We will keep you posted.

 As always, these comments are of a general nature only and not a substitute for advice on your specific circumstances.
 Please contact us at GRA if you wish to discuss any aspects of the above.